You can use natural restoration techniques, add vinegar, and mayo, and repair minor and major damages easily to restore

 Significant damages may seem like a huge hassle, but repairing them can be relatively easy.
-If you have a wood piece with a significantly damaged area like a big hole, you need to get a wood filler to cover up the damaged part.
+If you have a wood piece such a deck with a significantly damaged area like a big hole, you need to get the best exterior wood filler to cover up the damaged part.

 Most professionals and homeowners have wood fillers in their woodworking toolkit as a must-have item and use them to make their wooden surface or wooden projects look brand new.

 There are many fillers in the store, but one of the best is the Bondo all-purpose filler.
 Mix the Bondo filler in a small plate and apply the mixture over the damaged part of the hole.

 3. Repairing Minor Scratch Marks

 For minor scratch marks and damages, there is an easy fix to it.
 Mix ¾ cup of canola oil with ¼ cup of vinegar.
 Mix it thoroughly and apply the mixture to the scratch marks or any minor damaged areas.